matatk/agrip/audioquake/manuals/development-manual-part03.md

 ### The language

-FIXME ref

 QuakeC is similar to C in nature.
 This is not a tutorial on the language itself; it is assumed the reader is used to programming in general.
-Much information can be found through the resources listed in [appendix section](#ref-qc "QuakeC") on the matter.
+Much information can be found through the resources listed in [appendix section](#ref-qc) on the matter.

 ### Building Code—The Basics